White Wave Wall Rock Climbing

 BETA PHOTO: White Wave Wall 1 Naked Nebula 5.12a 2 Naked Knuck...

 Cool looking wall - it looks just like a big tidal wave.
 Starts slabby and easy and then steepens into a burly overhang.
 This isn't a huge crag but there are several good routes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for White Wave Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for White Wave Wall:

 Featured Route For White Wave Wall

 The Edge of Chaos 5.11b/c 6c+ 23 VIII- 24 E4 6a UT

 A really enjoyable jug haul with a remarkably airy lower-off or rappel.
 The Edge of Chaos has some exciting, hard moves interspersed with good rests.Get past the initial two bolts by classic AF pocket pulling over the starting overhang.
 The start is a bit tricky because the feet are thin, and after the first obvious ones, the correct pockets/jugs are a bit hard to find.Continue up and right on less-than-vertical terrain to the third bolt, and then things get steeper.
 There are some fun ...[more]
 Browse More Classics in UT